 Increasingly, stakeholders are seeking greater transparency into how organisations are addressing ESG issues in their business strategy, governance, risk assessment, as well as measurement and disclosure practices.
 Given that much of this information currently does not come directly from company disclosures – in part due to the lack of a single sustainability standard in the market – data providers often rely on proxies or other sources to provide a clearer picture for stakeholders.

 The message to boards is clear: tell your sustainable value creation story – or someone else will.
 But unless a standardised set of consistent and comparable metrics exists in the marketplace, organisations will continue to find themselves challenged in credibly demonstrating to all stakeholders their progress on sustainability.

-In this report, we will present an overview of the Stakeholder Capitalism Metrics framework that was launched earlier in September 2020 by the International Business Council of the World Economic Forum (IBC) – in collaboration with Deloitte, EY, KPMG, and PwC – in an effort to identify a set of universal, material ESG metrics and recommended disclosures.
+In this report from Deloitte Southeast Asia, we present an overview of the Stakeholder Capitalism Metrics framework that was launched earlier in September 2020 by the International Business Council of the World Economic Forum (IBC) – in collaboration with Deloitte, EY, KPMG, and PwC – in an effort to identify a set of universal, material ESG metrics and recommended disclosures.

 This framework consists of four broad pillars – Principles of Governance, Planet, People, and Prosperity – each of which has an important bearing on the capacity of an organisation to generate shared and sustainable value in the long run.